SMSPIRITUALITY—MEDIA

 Where to encounter it

-Sadhguru's *Inner Engineering: A Yogi's Guide to Joy* treats brahmacarya under the Śaiva yogic register, framing the discipline as the conservation of the kuṇḍalinī energy *prāṇāyāma* and *āsana* work with rather than as the imported sexual morality the modern Western reception sometimes hears in the term.
-The Inner Engineering Online course carries the same instruction into the practice-side.
-Sadhguru's longer-form lectures, his talk on disability and spiritual practice and the talk on unlocking the mind's full potential make the operative claim about the conservation of the sexual force without naming the technical Sanskrit: the recurring move is to treat the energy not as a moral problem to be solved but as a structural resource the rest of the practice depends on.
-Paramahansa Yogananda's *Autobiography of a Yogi* belongs to the parallel *kriyā-yoga* lineage and treats the eight-limb architecture — yama and niyama included — as the operating system on which its more esoteric techniques run; Yogananda's own life as a celibate Swami in the daśanāmī order is the renunciate form the doctrine takes most directly.
-Jon Kabat-Zinn's *Full Catastrophe Living* programme does not address brahmacarya by name — the secular MBSR curriculum is designed without the technical Sanskrit-rooted vocabulary — but the broader observation the Sūtras make about energy and attention being depleted by compulsive expenditure is part of the underlying clinical observation the protocol rests on.
-The companion *ahiṃsā*, *satya*, *asteya* and *aparigraha* entries map the rest of the yama curriculum brahmacarya sits inside.
+Sadhguru's *Inner Engineering* treats brahmacarya in the Śaiva yogic register, framing it as the conservation of the kuṇḍalinī energy that *prāṇāyāma* and *āsana* work with, not as imported sexual morality.
+The Inner Engineering Online course carries the same instruction into practice.
+Sadhguru's longer-form lectures, his talk on disability, and the talk on unlocking the mind make the same operative claim without naming the technical Sanskrit: the energy is a structural resource the rest of the practice depends on, not a moral problem.
+Paramahansa Yogananda's *Autobiography of a Yogi* belongs to the parallel *kriyā-yoga* lineage.
+It treats the eight-limb architecture as the operating system for more esoteric techniques; Yogananda's own life as a celibate Swami is the renunciate form of the doctrine taken most directly.
+Jon Kabat-Zinn's Full Catastrophe Living does not name brahmacarya, but the secular MBSR protocol rests on the same clinical observation: compulsive expenditure of energy depletes attention.
+The companion *ahiṃsā*, *satya*, *asteya*, and *aparigraha* entries map the rest of the yama curriculum.